Vanilla-OS/website/faq.md

 <div class="container hero-wrapper">
     <div class="accordion">
-        {% capture title %} Why Ubuntu Based? {% endcapture %}
+        {% capture title %} Why Debian Based? {% endcapture %}
         {% capture answer %}
             <p>Vanilla OS aims to be a stable and compatible distribution.
-Ubuntu is a distribution that respects both of these canons, being updated with strict control, without having to give up functionality and security.</p>
+Debian is a distribution that respects both of these canons, being updated with strict control, without having to give up functionality and security.</p>
         {% endcapture %}
         {% include accordion-item.html open=true title=title text=answer %}

         {% capture title %} Why not a rolling release? {% endcapture %}
         {% capture answer %}
             <p>Vanilla OS aims to be a stable and compatible distribution.
-Ubuntu is a distribution that respects both of these canons, being updated with strict control, without having to give up functionality and security.</p>
+Debian is a distribution that respects both of these canons, being updated with strict control, without having to give up functionality and security.</p>
             <p>Thanks to Flatpak, Snap and Appimage, the user can always have the latest version of the applications they use, without having to wait for the next release of Vanilla OS.</p>
         {% endcapture %}
         {% include accordion-item.html title=title text=answer %}